SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 2. [Syndicated Line of Credit (SLOC)](/services/sloc)
 3. [Invoice Factoring ](/services/invoice-factoring)

 Purchasing assets with cash presents unique risks to the business owner, including tying capital up.

 Equipment financing can be a risk management solution which frees cash up for other operations like inventory, marketing, and hiring.
+In addition, financing via a capital lease can lead to significant cash savings, thanks to IRS Section 179.

 ## Equipment Finance Structures